How Much Does Cyber Insurance Cost for Digital Agencies in 2025?

 When we first started shopping for cyber liability insurance for our digital agency, the pricing felt like a black box.
 Every provider quoted something different, and nobody could give us a straight answer about what agencies like ours actually pay.

-So we did what any data-driven agency would do — we researched extensively, collected real pricing data, and talked to brokers who specialize in tech and media businesses.
+So we did what any data-driven agency would do β we researched extensively, collected real pricing data, and talked to brokers who specialize in tech and media businesses.
+If you're still evaluating whether your agency even needs a policy, our guide on whether your agency needs cyber insurance breaks down the risk factors.
 This guide is the result: a transparent breakdown of what cyber insurance actually costs for digital agencies in 2025, what drives those costs up or down, and how to get the best rate without sacrificing coverage.

 The Bottom Line: What Digital Agencies Actually Pay